dimarudik/bublik/README.md

 | PostgreSQL | PostgreSQL |
 | PostgreSQL | YDB        |

-This tool facilitates the efficient transfer of data from Oracle to PostgreSQL or from PostgreSQL to PostgreSQL.<br>
+This tool facilitates the efficient transfer of data between databases.<br>
 The quickest method for extracting data from Oracle is by using `ROWID` (employing `dbms_parallel_execute` to segment the data into chunks).
 In case of PostgreSQL, we should split a table into chunks by `CTID` (PostgreSQL version >= 14).<br>
 As you know, the fastest way to input data into PostgreSQL is through the `COPY` command in binary format.